RRZE-HPC/likwid/trunk/doc/archs/haswell.md

   <TD>Check the <A HREF="http://www.Intel.com/content/www/us/en/processors/architectures-software-developer-manuals.html">Intel&reg; Software Developer System Programming Manual, Vol. 3, Chapter Performance Monitoring</A>.</TD>
 </TR>
 </TABLE>
 <P>The event MEM_TRANS_RETIRED_LOAD_LAT is not available because it needs programming of PEBS registers.
 PEBS is a kernel-level measurement facility.
-Although we can programm it from user-space, the results are always 0.</P>
+Although we can programm it from user-space, the results are always 0 and the event files at <A HREF="https://download.01.org/perfmon/HSW">https://download.01.org/perfmon/HSW</A>.</P>

 \anchor HAS_THERMAL
 <H2>Thermal counter</H2>